danbucholtz/ionic-rollup-angularfire2/README.md

 ```

-Now that we've successfully been able to build the, let's run `ionic serve` and test it out in the browser.
+Now that we've successfully been able to build the app, let's run `ionic serve` and test it out in the browser.

 ```
 ionic serve